Keillers Park murder: Arrests

-On 15 December 1997, a 23-year-old woman entered a police station in Stockholm, the Swedish capital.
+On 15December 1997, a 23-year-old woman (born 1973 or 1974) entered a police station in Stockholm, the Swedish capital.
 She wanted to file a complaint against her boyfriend Vlad, whom she accused of beating and repeatedly abusing her, and threatening to kill her and her child.
 She also told the police that Vlad had once confessed to her that he was, along with his friend Jon, the perpetrator of the Keillers Park murder.

 The story that Vlad had told her was as follows: he and Nödtveidt met Meddour in a street of Gothenburg, and invited him to follow them to Keillers Park.
 There, they first tried to immobilise him with an electroshock weapon (Taser), which somehow did not succeed.
 Meddour tried to run away, but Vlad shot him in the back with a pistol.
 While Meddour was lying on the ground, Vlad handed the gun to Nödtveidt, who shot a second bullet into his head.

 The 23-year-old woman also told the police that she knew the whereabouts of the murder weapon.
 Observations made at the crime scene matched the woman's account of the events.
 Vlad was arrested the same day at his home in Stockholm.
 He was found carrying a loaded 9 mm pistol.
-Nödtveidt was apprehended in Gothenburg on the morning of 18 December.
+Nödtveidt was apprehended in Gothenburg on the morning of 18December.